Joao-Lucas-de-Oliveira-Lima/json-patch-spring/README.md

 ## About <a name="about"></a>

 This is a REST API that implements a `PATCH` endpoint following the conventions defined in [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902).
-The API uses the `zjsonpatch` library to perform various operations.
+The API uses the `zjsonpatch` library to performe the operations.

 ### Supported Operations
 - **`add`**: Adds a new value to the specified path.